 - money: the existing software you have, and your budget for buying more efficient software,

 - energy: your ability, aptitude and carefactor involved in doing the editing and producing yourself (creating the content is one thing, making it look good and getting it online is something ELSE.
+Seriously consider hiring a video producer – mine has completely changed my outlook on creating videos thanks to taking away so much of the stress of trying to DIY the production part!

 Ready for some more help?